IMDb

-IMDb, historically known as the Internet Movie Database, is an online database of information related to films, television series, podcasts, video games, and streaming content online – including cast, production crew and biographies, plot summaries, trivia, ratings, and fan and critical reviews.
+IMDb, formerly known as the Internet Movie Database, is an online database of information related to films, television series, podcasts, video games, and streaming content online – including cast, production crew and biographies, plot summaries, trivia, ratings, and fan and critical reviews.
 As of September 2025, IMDb ranks as the 40th most visited website in the world and the 35th in the United States.

 The database contained some 25.9 million titles, and 14.8 million person records as of September 2025.

 Features

 User profile pages show a user's registration date and, optionally, their personal ratings of titles.
 Since 2015, "badges" can be added showing a count of contributions.
 These badges range from total contributions made to independent categories such as photos, trivia, and biographies.
 If a registered user or visitor is in the entertainment industry and has an IMDb page, they can add photos through IMDbPRO.

 User ratings of films

 Rankings

-The IMDb Top 250 is a list of the top rated 250 films, based on ratings by registered users of the website using the methods described.
-As of 11 June 2025, The Shawshank Redemption (1994), directed by Frank Darabont, is the highest-ranked film on the list, and has been since 2008.
+The IMDb Top 250 is a list of the top-rated 250 films, based on ratings by registered users of the website using the methods described.
+As of 23 June 2026, The Shawshank Redemption (1994), directed by Frank Darabont, is the highest-ranked film on the list, and has been since 2008.
 The "Top 250" rating is based on only the ratings of "regular voters".
 The number of votes a registered user would have to make to be considered as a user who votes regularly has been kept secret.
 IMDb has stated that to maintain the effectiveness of the Top 250 list they "deliberately do not disclose the criteria used for a person to be counted as a regular voter".
 In addition to other weightings, the Top 250 films are also based on a weighted rating formula referred to in actuarial science as a credibility formula.
 This label arises because a statistic is taken to be more credible the greater the number of individual pieces of information; in this case from eligible users who submit ratings.
 Although the current formula is not disclosed, IMDb originally used the following formula to calculate their weighted rating:

 The IMDb also has a Bottom 100 feature which is assembled through a similar process although only 10,000 votes must be received to qualify for the list.

 The Top 250 list comprises a wide range of feature films, including major releases, cult films, independent films, critically acclaimed films, silent films, and non-English-language films.
 Documentaries, short films and TV episodes are not currently included.

 Since 2015, there has been a Top 250 list devoted to ranking television shows.